 Hot Air Balloon in the Valley of the Kings

-Home » Travel Blog » Africa » Egypt » 7 Days Egypt Itinerary
+Home » Travel Blog » Africa » Egypt » The Ultimate 7 Days in Egypt Itinerary

 If you want to visit an African country and are not very fond of animals, Egypt must be on top of your list.
 My first visit to Africa was in Egypt and I still dream about this wonderful, enigmatic country!